 Tip 5.
 Personalise

-My Personal Choices: More recent family photos, old books that belonged to my grandad, favourite framed bible verse and a few plants.
+I plan on personalising my living room shelves with recent family photos, old books that belonged to my grandfather including a bible that was my great-granddads, favourite verses and a few indoor plants.

-OMG we are getting close to the finish line!
+OMG we are getting close to the finish line for this living room makeover!
 So excited!
 Yes, only ONE MORE WEEK to the final reveal!